-Secondly, to stay on top of your tasks, if often means you should carry the planner with you and turn its pages to check it out a few times in a day…
+Secondly, staying on top of your tasks often means you need to carry the planner with you and turn its pages to check it out a few times during the day…

 Which can sometimes be difficult to achieve.

-(say, if your purse is already full, or a planner’s too big, or you simply forget to pack it with you)
+(say, if your purse is already full, or a planner’s too big, or you simply forgot to pack it with you)